Our support services apply an individualized approach to help clients advance their emotional wellness and increase their access to critical needs.

 - Our Lehigh Valley Sights for Hope Lions Club and our Monroe Sights for Hope Lions Club empower clients to serve their communities.

 Posch Braille Library

-- The Posch Braille Library at our Lehigh Valley Campus includes more than 400 braille books, games, and additional items.
+- The Posch Braille Library at our Lehigh Valley Services Center includes more than 400 Braille books, games, and additional items.

-- All original library items were from the collection of Gary John Posch Jr., an avid braille reader who passed away in 2013 at the age of 36.
+- The library’s first items were provided from the collection of Gary John Posch Jr., an avid Braille reader who passed away in 2013 at the age of 36.